integrii/flaggy/README.md

 - Optional but default version output with `--version`
 - Optional but default help output with `-h` or `--help`
 - Optional but default help output when any invalid or unknown parameter is passed
-- Optional bash and zsh shell completion generation
+- bash and zsh shell completion generation by default
 - It's _fast_.
 All flag and subcommand parsing takes less than `1ms` in most programs.

 # Example Help Output